rtollert/openssl/Configurations/README.md

                            into symbol versions is obtained by mapping all letters in the "variant" identifier to upper case and all non-alphanumeric characters to '_'.
+        lib_variant     => Like shlib_variant but applies to static libraries.
+                           Note that when pkgconfig files are installed, they will honor shlib_variant, not lib_variant: if
+                           'shlib_variant => "-abc"' and
+                           'lib_variant => "-def"', then libcrypto-abc.pc and
+                           libssl-abc.pc will describe how to link against libcrypto-abc and libssl-abc.

         thread_scheme   => The type of threads is used on the configured platform.
 Currently known